-Third, it specifies that non-supervisory employees must be trained within six months of hire, thus harmonizing it with a similar rule requiring supervisors be trained within six months of assuming a supervisory position.
+A second ambiguity existed regarding when non-supervisory employees need to be trained.
+SB 778 clarifies that non-supervisory employees would need to be trained within six months of hire, and reconfirms new supervisory employees must be trained within six months of assuming the supervisory position.